nweii/Blog/src/posts/2022/Rethinking our discourse about the social web.md

 <footer><cite><a href="" target="_blank"></a></cite></footer>
 </blockquote>

+I don't mean to sound corny, but social media is ideology in the same way.
+The current models:
-We could say that social media performs the same function, assigning a value to engagement and actions that's actually optimized for advertisers & companies, laying down templates for us to express ourselves, and making visibility into something that's less about existing and more about self-branding.
+- Assign value to actions/engagement in a way that's optimized more for advertisers & companies than for people
+- Establish templates for us to express ourselves
+- Turn "visibility" into something that's less about existing and more about self-branding

 [^1]: Today's arthouse films could have been another universe's overcommercialized Marvel movies.
 I wonder how today's standards could be seen as rudimentary / experimental / quaint in the future.
 At the time of its release in 1929, Critics dismissed *Man with a Movie Camera*, an avant-garde documentary with no actors or "plot," even when it popularized now-common film techniques fast & slow motion, jump cuts, split screens, and match cuts.
 Now, elements like its quick cuts and self-referentiality common in contemporary films/series.